kitnil/awesome/README.md

 - [terminal-to-html](https://github.com/buildkite/terminal-to-html) - Converts arbitrary shell output (with ANSI) into beautifully rendered HTML
 - [buildah](https://github.com/containers/buildah) - A tool that facilitates building OCI images
 - [sup](https://github.com/pressly/sup) - Super simple deployment tool - think of it like 'make' for a network of servers
 - [bashful](https://github.com/wagoodman/bashful) - Use a yaml file to stitch together commands and bash snippits and run them with a bit of style.
 Why?
 Because your bash script should be quiet and shy-like (...and not such a loud mouth).
-- [bashful](https://github.com/wagoodman/bashful) - Use a yaml file to stitch together commands and bash snippits and run them with a bit of style.
-Why?
-Because your bash script should be quiet and shy-like (...and not such a loud mouth).
 - [powerline-go](https://github.com/justjanne/powerline-go) - A beautiful and useful low-latency prompt for your shell, written in go
 - [csvquery](https://github.com/erizocosmico/csvquery) - Query CSV files with SQL.